-- ii.
+- b.
 Pony Falls.
-If a pony falls, (a pony is judged to have fallen if its shoulder touches the ground) umpires should stop play immediately and ensure that it is trotted up and that it is sound before the player remounts. - iii.
-Serious Injury.
-If a pony is seriously injured then it must be taken off the ground in a horse ambulance.
-(See also Rule 4n and the APF Risk Management Policy & Procedures Section 2.1.7 and Paragraph 4g of Annex B to the Rules.) - iv.
-Lost Shoe.
-If a pony throws a shoe, the player may point this out to the umpires, who will allow the player to change his pony during the next break in play. - v.
-Restart of Play.
-In the above cases the umpires shall restart the game directly the player concerned has returned and is ready to play and shall not wait for any other player who may not be present.
+If a pony falls, (i.e. if its shoulder touches the ground) the umpires should stop play immediately and, if the player wishes to remount, ensure that it is trotted up.
+If sound the player may remount but if not he must change (see a (i) above). - Lost Shoe.
+If a pony throws or skews a shoe the player may point this out to the umpires who will allow him to change during the next break in play.
+Play will be restarted when the player has returned. - d.

-b.
 Dangerous Tack.
 The game will be stopped immediately in the interest of safety for tack which presents a danger to any player or pony such as a broken girth or broken martingale if the end trails on the ground, broken rein if single, broken or loose bit, broken curb chain or loose bandages or boots.
-The umpire may allow the player to rectify the fault immediately on the ground if it can be done quickly, otherwise the player must leave the ground and play will be restarted as soon as the player has done so, unless the tack has been broken by contact with another pony in which case the start of play will be delayed until his return.
+The umpire may allow the player to rectify the fault immediately on the ground if it can be done quickly, otherwise the player must leave the field of play and play will be restarted as soon as the player has done so, unless the tack has been broken by contact with another pony in which case the start of play will be delayed until his return.